Treatment Effect Estimation with Observational Network Data using Machine Learning: Empirical Validation

 \section{Empirical Validation}

-We demonstrate our method in a simulation study.
-We validate the performance of our method on different network structures and compare it to the H\'ajek estimator~\citep{Hajek1971} and an IPW estimator~\citep{Rosenbaum1987}.
+We demonstrate our method in a simulation study and on a real-world dataset.
+In the simulation study, we validate the performance of our method on different network structures and compare it to two popular treatment effect estimators.
+Afterwards, we investigate the effect of study time on exam performance in the Swiss StudentLife Study~\citep{Stadtfeld2019, Voeroes2021} taking into account the effect of social ties.